xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-area-screenshot.md

      * Parameter Type: String

-     * Mandatory: Optinal
+     * Mandatory: Optional

    * Name: rect
-	    * Description: An Rectangle which defines location and size of the area you want to take screenshot.
+	    * Description: A Rectangle which defines location and size of the area you want to take screenshot.
 The area must be within the viewport.

        * Parameter Type: Rectangle